 To satisfy the requirements of the integrity standard, entities must, when it is reasonable or appropriate to do so, implement electronic mechanisms to corroborate that ePHI has not been altered or destroyed in an unauthorized manner.

 To determine which electronic mechanisms to implement to ensure that ePHI is not altered or destroyed in an unauthorized manner, entities must consider the various risks to the integrity of ePHI identified during the risk analysis – another required Security Rule measure.
 Once you have identified risks to your data, you must identify security measures that will reduce these risks.

-Important items to consider when addressing ePHI integrity requirements include whether existing information systems have availability functions or process that automatically check for data integrity such as check sum verification or digital signatures, and whether electronic mechanisms are in place to protect the integrity of ePHI currently used.
+Important items to consider when addressing ePHI integrity requirements include whether existing information systems have availability functions or processes that automatically check for data integrity such as check sum verification or digital signatures, and whether electronic mechanisms are in place to protect the integrity of ePHI currently used.

 Compliancy Group Simplifies HIPAA Compliance

 Covered entities can address their obligations under the HIPAA Security Rule by working with Compliancy Group to develop required Security Rule safeguards, including technical safeguards.

 Our ongoing support and web-based compliance app, The Guard™, gives healthcare organizations the tools to address HIPAA Security Rule standards – so they can get back to confidently running their business, even in the wake of a business disruption.